 But how optimal is it to base three or four MQ-25 Stingray on a lone Carrier group?
 The Carrier group would have to adjust their distance to the goal after any caprice of the Stingray mechanics, so these Stingrays must be kept in top condition so that the aircraft carrier group is not constantly forced to maneuver into a new position in a jerky way.

 The United States has around a dozen carriers but some of them must be on leave in the US at every given time.
-China has two or three.
-The US carriers allows the fighter aircraft to carry bigger payloads, i.e. weapons, because of the carriers typicly steam-catapults that catapults the aircrafts into air combined with the thrust of the aircrafts engines.
+China has two aircraft carriers.
+The US carriers allows the fighter aircraft to carry bigger payloads, i.e. weapons, because of the carriers typicly steam-catapults that catapults the aircrafts into air, combined with the thrust of the aircrafts engines.
 However, the US Navy needs to project power in many parts of the world simultaneously.

-In reality, friendly harbours are important during a far away mission.
+In reality, friendly harbors are important during a far away mission.

 Now you know the basics.